Grantmaking is taking its step into the digital future.

 Internal communication in the grantmaking process has also shifted as a result of tech tools now available to grantmakers.
 Modern grant management software allows grantmakers to move grant applications along by notifying key stakeholders at various points of the process and giving them a clear picture of where the grant application is at any given moment.

-The proliferation of tools like Submittable’s collaborative grant application review platform has made it possible for foundations to scale their impact through more efficient, effective, and strategic focus during the grant review process.
+The proliferation of tools like Submittable’s online grant management software has made it possible for foundations to scale their impact through more efficient, effective, and strategic focus during the grant review process.

 Ball State University’s grant program, for instance, was able to cut their administrative time by 10%, leaving more time for shaping the program and refining the core mission.